Webley Edwards: The war years

 Edwards provided international radio coverage of Japan's WWII surrender from aboard the USS Missouri.

 Edwards was the station manager at KGMB in late 1941.
 Edwards was the first radio announcer to broadcast the attack on Pearl Harbor by the Japanese.
 It was he who said on air: "Attention.
 This is no exercise.
 The Japanese are attacking Pearl Harbor!....All Army, Navy and Marine personnel to report to duty".
 After the attack, Edwards worked as Pacific Bureau manager for CBS Radio.
 Among his most notable experiences was landing the first interview with Colonel Paul Tibbets, the pilot of the Enola Gay which dropped the atomic bomb over Hiroshima.
 Edwards, of CBS, was one of only two broadcast journalists aboard the USS Missouri during the surrender ceremony at Tokyo Bay on September 2, 1945.
 He was the "chief announcer" for the ceremony, Merrill Mueller of NBC was the "narrator."
 Edwards has the distinction of being the only broadcaster to witness the very beginning and end of the United States' involvement in World War II.

-Radio career after the war
+After the war

 Edwards returned to radio broadcasting Hawaiian music.
 Hawaii Calls ran for 37 years.
-He wrote lyrics (with Leon Pober) to the popular song, "Pearly Shells" recorded by Burl Ives, Don Ho, Billy Vaughn and Hank Snow, to name a few.
-Edwards' popularity was evident in that he served in the Hawaiian Territorial & State Legislature from 1952-1966 and as a Hawaiian State Senator from 1966–1968.
-He died of a heart attack in 1977.
+He wrote lyrics (with Leon Pober) to the popular song, "Pearly Shells", recorded by Burl Ives, Don Ho, Billy Vaughn and Hank Snow, to name a few.

-Politics
+Edwards served as a representative in the Legislature of Hawaii from 1952 to 1966 and as a Hawaiian State Senator from 1966 to 1968.

-Edwards was a member of the Hawaii Territorial Legislature.
+Edwards died of a heart attack in 1977.